codeIdeaChill/tetris-game-with-c/README.md

 # windows:

-requirment mingw64 vesion of gcc
+requirment mingw64 version of gcc

 ```
 download the repo